MikeLindvang/book-a-day-website/README.md

 npm run dev
 ```

 Open http://localhost:3000 in your browser.

+To sign in, visit http://localhost:3000/api/auth/signin and log in with your admin credentials.
 Admin routes are under `/admin` and require authentication.